Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Colorado Schedule Analysis

+- The Buffaloes' signature win this season came against the LSU Tigers, a team ranked inside the AP's Top 25 (No. 7).
+The Buffaloes took home the 92-78 win at a neutral site on November 6.

+- The Buffaloes have tied for the 20th-most Quadrant 1 victories in the country (one).

-- Colorado has tied for the fifth-most Quadrant 2 wins in the nation (three).
+- Colorado has tied for the fifth-most Quadrant 2 victories in the country (three).

 Get tickets for any college basketball game this season at Ticketmaster!